CQCL/hugr/specification/hugr.md

 #### Module

-At the top level of the of the hierarchy is a single `module` node, the weight attached to this node contains module level data.
+If the HUGR contains a `module` node then it is unique and sits at the top level of the of the hierarchy.
+In this case we call it a **module HUGR**.
+The weight attached to this node contains module level data.
 There may also be additional metadata (e.g. source file, module name).
 The children of a `module` correspond to "module level" operation types.
 Neither `module` nor these module-level operations have signatures or value ports, but some have constE or other edges.

 Taking lots of inspiration from the MLIR [builtin](https://mlir.llvm.org/docs/Dialects/Builtin/) and